Strong iPhone prices, cash plans buoy Apple shares after muted outlook

+(Reuters) - (This Feb.
+1 story has been refiled correct to show period is for fiscal second quarter, not first quarter, in paragraph nine.)

-(Reuters) - Stronger iPhone prices and hints by Apple Inc on Thursday that it could return more than half of its $285 billion in cash to shareholders eased concerns among investors, even as the world’s biggest technology company gave a disappointing revenue outlook for the current quarter.
+Stronger iPhone prices and hints by Apple Inc on Thursday that it could return more than half of its $285 billion in cash to shareholders eased concerns among investors, even as the world’s biggest technology company gave a disappointing revenue outlook for the current quarter.

 Apple also reported it sold fewer iPhones over the holiday quarter than Wall Street had expected.